engelsjk/node-broken-arrow-bot/README.md

 ![](images/nukemap.png)

 Created by [Dr. Alex Wellerstein](http://blog.nuclearsecrecy.com/about-me/), a science and nuclear weapons historian and assistant professor, NUKEMAP is one of the few resources I've found online that is aimed at showing people the real world impact of nuclear weapons.

+I created Broken Arrow Bot partly to teach myself more about how NUKEMAP works, but also partly to try and make nuclear weapons, and their sense of scale and destruction, a little less arcane.

 ### PERMISSIONS